 To create a USB key on the administrator's PC:

-1. Configure the IP address and gateway on the PC to ensure that the PC can reach the CA server.
+Configure the IP address and gateway on the PC to ensure that the PC can reach the CA server.
 This example uses Windows 2008 server as a CA server.

-Figure 23 Creating a USB key
+Figure-23 Creating a USB key

-2. Request a USB key client certificate:
+Request a USB key client certificate:

-Figure 24 Requesting a certificate
+Figure-24 Requesting a certificate

-Figure 25 Requesting a certificate
+Figure-25 Requesting a certificate

-Figure 26 Requesting a client certificate
+Figure-26 Requesting a client certificate

-# Keep the default settings for the other options, and click Submit at the bottom of the page to submit the client certificate request.
+# Keep the default settings for the other options, and click

 # After you submit the request successfully, a dialog box opens.
-In the dialog box, enter the user password of the USB key as prompted and then click Login.
+In the dialog box, enter the user password of the USB key as prompted and then click

-Figure 27 Installing the client certificate into the USB key
+Figure-27 Installing the client certificate into the USB key

-Figure 28 USB key client certificate
+Figure-28 USB key client certificate